JdSeus/jdsParallax/README.md

 Currently it creates a parallax effect with a background position on the center.

 ### Effects
-Currently there is only 1 effect available in the plugin.
+There is only 1 effect available in the plugin for now.
 The delay on center effect.
 It makes the parallax slow down when it is on the middle of the page.
 To use it you simple add the "parallax-delay-center" class to you parallax div.
 Like the following:
 ```html
 <div class="parallax parallax-delay-center">